bbauska/W3Cx-2of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3><a href="ch2-3-3">2.3.3 New HTML5 Semantic Elements</a></h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-We will elaborate on selected semantic elements in detail in the next unit.
+<p>We will elaborate on selected semantic elements in detail in the next unit.</p>

 <table>
 <colgroup>